Kosciany/WaveGame/README.md

 ## Installation

 Following script works with Python 3.11 on Windows, should work on Linux.
-Instal requirements listed in requirements.txt.
+Install requirements listed in requirements.txt.

 ## Usage